aedwardg/times-tables/README.md

 ## Play Now Online

-If you want to try the game online, with no downloads required, [click here to play!](https://times-tables.elcocodrilo.repl.run/)
+If you want to try the game online, with no downloads required, [click here to play!](https://repl.it/@elcocodrilo/times-tables?embed=1&output=1)

+- Simply press the green play button in the bottom of the new window and type your answers into the console.

 If you would rather try the game offline, follow the instructions below.

 ## Program prerequisites